'Train like we fight': Deep Gap VFD burns down vacant house for training

 In the burn building DGVFD has at its station, Norris said it’s not reflective of an actual structure fire.

-"All these conditions together make this the ideal training ground," Norris said.
-"We want to we want to train like we fight."
+“All these conditions together make this the ideal training ground,” Norris said.
+“We want to train like we fight.”

 During the training, fire marshals and instructors set rooms on fire so that a firefighter could see how the fire operates and moves before putting it out.